ArdanaLabs/Ardana-dApps/docs/vault_owner_interaction_tests.md

  - the amount of dUSD (debt/credit)
  - the collateralization ratio
  - the vaults health score, TODO: what is this score? e.g. `liquidationRatio - collateralizationRatio` normalized?
+ - whether the vault follows the current protocol version

 #### UI
 ##### Functional